RulHolos/BerryLib/README.md

 Or,

-You can clone do `git clone --recurse-submodules https://github.com/RulHolos/BerryLib.git` in a cmd at the root of your engine executable, if you have git installed.
+You can clone BerryLib using `git clone --recurse-submodules https://github.com/RulHolos/BerryLib.git` in a cmd at the root of your engine executable, if you have git installed.

 And... that's it!